-If you’re looking for somewhere to stay in Oslo while you explore the sights of the city then check out our review of CityBox.
+If you’re planning on exploring Oslo in one day then you’re going to want a hotel in the centre of everything so the second you wake up you can begin exploring the city.
+For this, we suggest you check out our review of CityBox.
 We stayed in this branch of hotels in both Oslo and Bergen.
 We found them to be the most affordable form of private hotel accommodation in Norway.

 How To Travel Around Oslo

 The entire travel network within Oslo is under one company ‘Ruter’.
 Which means a transport pass is hassle-free in providing you with travel on; metro, buses, local trains and even ferries.
-During your one day visit to Oslo, you’re unlikely to use anything other than the Oslo metro.
+During your one day in Oslo, you’re unlikely to use anything other than the Oslo Metro.

 Oslo Metro Trains

 The metro in Oslo is made up of 5 lines.
 The train lines are numbered 1 to 5, with each line having a different colour.
 Every line stops at every station between Majorstuen to Tøyen in central Oslo.
 The trains run 7-days-a-week from 5am until 1am.

 What To See In Oslo In One Day

 To accommodate those on a short time scale, who want to see the most they can of the city we’ve put together this guide of what to see in Oslo in one day.
 With cheap flights with budget Airline to Oslo from all over Europe, it makes for the perfect day destination or weekend getaway.

 On the front page of every guide book and at the top of every guide to Oslo in one day (or more) you’re probably going to find the incredible Norwegian National Opera & Ballet.
 It’s a striking building on the edge of the water and no, you don’t have to be interested in Opera or Ballet to enjoy this place.